What is Natural Skincare?

 Weleda's skincare products are certified natural skincare according to the NATRUE standard.
 And Weleda takes quality even further, by applying strict social, economic and ecological criteria.
 Wherever you look behind the scenes at Weleda – be it in our gardens, with our cultivation partners, in our plant processing or production departments – you can see how high our standards are.

-It’s not just a matter of whether a raw material or a plant has been organically cultivated.
-It’s about responsible and responsible trade, and strict social, economic and ecological criteria.
+It's not just a matter of whether a raw material or a plant has been organically cultivated.
+It's about responsibility and responsible trade, and strict social, economic and ecological criteria.
 It’s about sustainability.
 It’s about healthy soil where plants can thrive.
-And providing good conditions for those people who work with the soil and harvest the plants that form the basis of Weleda natural skin care.
+And providing good conditions for those people who work with the soil and harvest the plants that form the basis of Weleda natural skincare.

 Our goal is it offer products containing as high a proportion of nature as possible.

 “If we don’t want to limit natural skincare to body oils, but also develop creams, shower gels, lotions and other products, we have to accept certain compromises with regard to purely natural’,” Bässler explains.
 “Our goal is to offer products containing as high a proportion of nature as possible.
 For emulsions and skin cleansers, roughly speaking we need raw materials that do not grow on trees or fields, but are derived from natural raw materials.
 Take soap, for example.
 A soap is the salt of a fatty acid,” says Bässler.
 The fatty acid is obtained from natural oils by means of “soap boiling” – a process in which the oil is heated with sodium hydroxide solution.
 “A soap is therefore a substance of natural origin, but no longer one hundred percent natural, says Bässler, noting, “It’s hard to clean yourself with a natural plant oil.”

 Many products on the market advertising with ‘nature’ and ‘natural’ have no chance of being NATRUE-certified.